• Skip to main content

 • Fresh lemon wedges: If you’re only out for a few days, a small lemon weighs almost nothing and adds incredible brightness.
 Just squeeze it over your rehydrated paella before eating.

 • Fresh herbs: Parsley is traditional for paella and stays fresh for several days in a small zip-lock bag.
-Cilantro works beautifully too if you prefer that flavor profile.
+Cilantro works well too if you prefer that flavor profile.

-• Salsa macha: For those who like heat with complexity, pack some salsa macha—that incredible Mexican chili oil loaded with nuts and seeds.
+• Salsa macha: For those who like heat with complexity, pack some salsa macha in a mini Nalgene —that incredible Mexican chili oil loaded with nuts and seeds.
 It adds a smoky, spicy kick that complements the Spanish flavors surprisingly well.

 • Dried lemon peel: If fresh lemon isn’t an option, dehydrate some lemon zest before your trip and pack it separately to add when rehydrating.